R&D Tax Credits for Startups – What You Need to Know

 Fact Checked

-As an entrepreneur, you have a lot on your plate – from go-to-market strategies to finding new clients, the list can be ad infinitum.
-Losing a chunk of your capital toward taxes should be the least of your worries.
-There are several federal and state incentives that help you achieve just that and the Research and Development (R&D) tax credit for startups is one of them.
+As an entrepreneur, you have a lot on your plate – from go-to-market strategies to finding new clients; the list can be ad infinitum.
+Losing a chunk of your capital on taxes should be your least worry.
+Several federal and state incentives help you achieve just that, and the Research and Development (R&D) tax credit for startups is one of them.

-Since 2016, this credit has been beneficial for eligible small businesses allowing them to offset up to $500,000 of their payroll taxes annually – a huge advantage for companies not yet generating taxable income.
+Since 2016, this credit has benefited eligible small businesses, allowing them to offset up to $500,000 of their payroll taxes annually – a huge advantage for companies not yet generating taxable income.

-You may not believe but a lot of startups don’t claim these credits.
-Why you ask?
+You may not believe it, but many startups don’t claim these credits.
+Why, you ask?
 Simply by assuming they’re ineligible!
-It could be due to their size, revenue, or a host of other reasons.
-With a thorough understanding of how R&D tax credits for startups work, you could be saving a lot of money, year after year.
+It could be due to their size, revenue, or other reasons.
+With a thorough understanding of how R&D tax credits for startups work, you could be saving a lot of money year after year.

 In this article, we’ll explore:

-• The concrete benefits of the R&D tax credit aimed particularly at startups
+• The concrete benefits of the R&D tax credit aimed mainly at startups

 • Qualification criteria and common misconceptions